DuaneNielsen/deep_rl/README.md

 bf.episode(env, policy)
 ```

-sample an off policy batch from the replay buffer
+sample an off-policy batch from the replay buffer

 ```python
 from buffer import ReplayBufferDataset